JSheare/TGF_and_glow_search_program/README.md

     tgf-search-cl yymmdd yymmdd detector -c none "export_directory"

-#### **'combo' Mode:**
+#### **'onescint' Mode:**
-This mode instructs the program to combine data from all available scintillators when looking for TGFs.
+This mode instructs the program to run the short event search algorithm on only the default scintillator (typically the large plastic).
+This is generally a faster (though less thorough) search.

-To use the program in this mode, enter a command the same way as above but add the flag '--combo' to the end:
+To use the program in this mode, enter a command the same way as above but add the flag '--onescint' to the end:

-    tgf-search-cl yymmdd yymmdd detector --combo
+    tgf-search-cl yymmdd yymmdd detector --onescint

 #### **'allscints' Mode:**
-This mode tells the program to run the short event search algorithm on all the scintillators (by default the program only searches the largest plastic scintillator).
+This mode tells the program to run the short event search algorithm on all the scintillators individually (by default the program combines all scintillator data into a single stream).

-To run the program in this mode, run the program the same as above but add the flag '--plastics' to the end:
+To run the program in this mode, enter a command the same way as above but add the flag '--allscints' to the end:

     tgf-search-cl yymmdd yymmdd detector --allscints

 #### **'aircraft' Mode:**
-If the detector you are searching was deployed to an aircraft or some other high-altitude location during the search period, this is the mode that you want to use.
-It adds a special check to the short event search algorithm that filters out false alarms caused by cosmic rays, and uses a more fine-grained rolling baseline in long event search algorithm.
+If the detector you're searching was deployed to an aircraft or some other high-altitude location during the search period, this is the mode that you want to use.
+It adds a special check to the short event search algorithm that filters out false alarms caused by cosmic rays, and uses a more fine-grained rolling baseline in the long event search algorithm.

-To run the program in this mode, run the program the same as above but add the flag '--aircraft' to the end:
+To run the program in this mode,enter a command the same way as above but add the flag '--aircraft' to the end:

     tgf-search-cl yymmdd yymmdd detector --aircraft